pawurb/ecto_psql_extras/README.md

 (truncated results for brevity)
 ```

 This command displays the total size of indexes for each table and materialized view, in MB.
-It is calcualtes by using the system administration function `pg_indexes_size()`.
+It is calculated by using the system administration function `pg_indexes_size()`.

 ### `total_table_size`